 One perk of being in constant conversation with wellness industry tastemakers is seeing the exact moment a lightbulb goes off in their heads, and watching those ideas become reality.

 The end result is 15 trends touching upon all areas of life: how you’ll eat, work out, get dressed, and even what you’ll be putting on your face in 2017.
-The trends were unveiled last night at a party at Manhattan’s Redbury Hotel to an exclusive list of the very people who are shaping the industry.
-And of course we could not have done it without our amazing partners, Everlywell, Vital Proteins, and Jason, which even treated guests to luxe hand massages.
+The trends were unveiled last night at a party at Manhattan’s The Redbury New York to an exclusive list of the very people who are shaping the industry.
+And of course we could not have done it without our amazing partners, Everlywell, Vital Proteins, and JĀSÖN, which even treated guests to luxe hand massages.

 After you check out the complete list of trends, keep reading to get an inside look at what went down at the event.